Record U.S. crude production weighs on oil prices

 “While (U.S. crude) inventories fell slightly more than expected, there was a large build in gasoline inventories.
 This stoked fears of weak demand in the U.S.,” ANZ Bank said in a note.

-Distillate stockpiles USOILD=ECI, which include diesel and heating oil, rose by 3.0 million barrels, versus expectations for a 1.6 million-barrel increase, the EIA data showed.
+Distillate stockpiles, which include diesel and heating oil, rose by 3.0 million barrels, versus expectations for a 1.6 million-barrel increase, the EIA data showed.

 Along with the surge in U.S. crude output, exports from the United States are also rising, hitting a record 3.2 million bpd by the end of last year.